 Once someone fits the addiction definition, help is available.
 Addiction recovery starts with detox.
 At a detox center, like Serenity House Detox in Houston, withdrawal symptoms can be safely managed while the patient detoxes.
 Afterward, with assistance from the specialists, patients can begin the next step in their recovery process.

-A detox center helps the recovery process through different techniques including:
+A detox center helps the recovery process along by using varying techniques such as:

 - Preventing a relapse while the patient detoxes